Sheil-Patel/robo-advisor/README.md

 # Robo-advisor
 Hello Welcome to my robo-advisor program!
 In this program you will input a stock ticker(no longer than 6 characters and lower/uppercase does not matter) and it will output key stock metrics(52 Week High/Low , latest closing price, recent high price, and recent low price).
 It will also give you a decision whether to buy, hold, or sell the selected stock.
+Additionally if the stock has moved up or down more than 5% within the past day, it will send you an SMS.

 ## Prerequisites